 TVCC offers the following options for asynchronous instruction:

 - Fully online courses are those in which all instruction and evaluation methods are delivered online using the Canvas LMS system.
-Prior to enrolling in an online course, it is strongly recommended that the student reviews the course syllabus to determine the methods of instruction and evaluation in the course.
+Prior to enrolling in an online course, it is strongly recommended that the student reviews the course syllabus to determine the methods of instruction and evaluation in the course, plus determine their readiness for online instruction using the free, 2 minute Online Readiness Self-assessment to receive feedback on their skills for taking online courses.
 Some online courses require proctored exams in a proctored environment, thus necessitating travel to an approved testing site.
 It is the student’s responsibility to abide by the requirements outlined in the course syllabus.

 - Hybrid courses combine the best elements of traditional, face-to-face instruction and online instruction.
 Distance learning hybrid (HYD) courses are those in which the majority (51% +) is delivered online while there is some classroom and/or laboratory meeting times.
 Classroom hybrid (HYC) courses are those in which the majority (51% +) is delivered in the classroom with some online component.
 Prior to enrolling in hybrid courses, it is strongly recommended that the student reviews the course syllabus to determine the required dates of class/lab attendance.
 It is the student’s responsibility to abide by the attendance requirements outlined in the course syllabus.